yanxu2021/ExploreCalifornia/FinalProjectReview.md

 <p>I am not good designer; I changed my mind very easily.
 During this whole process, I change my project scope so many times that I even forgot what I planned or supposed to finish, I am so confused what I really want to do from this project.
 Now I realize, all requirements wrote down are necessary, even it is supposed to be dynamic, but consistency is critical for the project.
 And I think that is why later we have got sprint plan to help us out of this kind of issues. </p>

 ### 3.3 Where were you LUCKY?
 <p>I was lucky because everybody from this class they share a lot and when I was about to quit, I was inspired from other’s improvement.
-And I was super doubt with ASP.NET, feel like I cannot get the right track in this complex platform, but ERAU give us a lot of resources, after continue reading and studying finally I do feel I am lucky I have chance to get familiar with this platform. </p>
+And I was super doubt with ASP.NET at first, feel like I cannot get the right track within this complex platform, but ERAU give us a lot of resources, after continue reading and studying finally I do feel I am lucky I have chance to get familiar with this platform. </p>

 ### 3.4 What would you CHANGE?
 What do you know now that you wish you knew "THEN"?
 I have the improvement list as below to further polish this website: